 (C) Any fee paid to another person to obtain the lease;

 (D) Any insurance or other costs expended by the lessor for the benefit of the lease;

 (E) An amount equal to state and local sales taxes, not otherwise included as collateral charges, paid by the lessor when the vehicle was initially purchased; and

-(F) An amount equal to five percent (5%) of the lessor’s actual purchase
+(F) An amount equal to five percent (5%) of the lessor’s actual purchase price;

-(1) year or more pursuant to a written lease agreement which provides that the lessee is responsible for repairs to such motor vehicle;
+(7) “Lessee” means any consumer who leases a motor vehicle for one (1) year or more pursuant to a written lease agreement which provides that the lessee is responsible for repairs to such motor vehicle;

 (8) “Lessee cost” means the aggregate deposit and rental payments previously paid to the lessor for the leased vehicle;

 (9) “Lessor” means a person who holds title to a motor vehicle leased to a lessee under the written lease agreement or who holds the lessor’s rights under such agreement;

 (10) “Manufacturer” means: